Benjamin144/Flask-Chat-Builder/README.md

 ## Refactoring To Use chat.html Instead Of A Single String
 Using this HTML file will display our chat messages by passing it the necessary chat messages

+## Simple Long Polling With JavaScript
+I am going to use the Long polling, This method will refresh the page after a specified period of time by using JavaScript's setTimeout function and also explore a way of making the display look better